 6. Cincinnati, Ohio

 If you’re looking for the biggest party, you need to check out Zinzinnati — America’s largest Oktoberfest celebration with over 500,000 annual attendees.
-From September 21st to 23rd, Zinzinnati is filled with German music and food — including bratwurst, soft pretzels, and jumbo pickles — and tons of Sam Adams’ OctoberFest beer.
+From September 21 to 23, Zinzinnati is filled with German music and food — including bratwurst, soft pretzels, and jumbo pickles — and tons of Sam Adams’ OctoberFest beer.
 You can also flex your beer mug muscles in the stein-holding contest.
 Zinzinnati names one lucky daschund “King or Queen of the Wiener Dogs!”
 If that’s not enough adorable-ness for you, the festival is also home to what it claims is the “world’s largest chicken dance.”
 After the dancing ends, check out the brat-eating championship.

 7. Leavenworth, Washington

 Leavenworth is a Bavarian village year-round, and Oktoberfest is its time to shine.
-Spread over the course of three weekends (October 5th-6th, 12th-13th, and 19th-20th), you can partake in all the classic Oktoberfest activities with the snowy Cascade Mountains in the background.
+Spread over the course of three weekends (October 5-6, 12-13, and 19-20), you can partake in all the classic Oktoberfest activities with the snowy Cascade Mountains in the background.
 It’s not a little village in the Alps, but it sure looks like one.
 When you start to get hungry, turkey legs, pulled pork sandwiches, and barbecue ribs are all on the menu.
 If your kids are coming along, a bouncy house and clown named L-Bow will provide entertainment.